 Of course, you might underperform with your individual investments.
 However, that's what getting rich is all about.
 Taking calculated risks beyond the average person.
 Good luck!

-Recommendation: Get lower auto insurance through eSurance.
+Recommendation: Get lower auto insurance through Allstate.
 Auto insurance is one of the largest ongoing costs of owning an automobile, in addition to gas and maintenance expenses.
-At least try and get the lowest auto insurance possible.
+Always try and get the lowest auto insurance possible.

 Readers, do you have a great opportunity cost story to share?
 How do you balance saving and investing money versus spending money on a better life?